 Information Security is Our #1 Priority

 Our customers entrust us with their most strategic information.
 We owe them the highest level of security in return.

-Our servers are located in France, Canada and the United Arab Emirates.
+Our servers are located in France, Canada, Morocco, and the United Arab Emirates.
 The data is neither shared on the cloud nor accessible to the U.S. Cloud Act or to the Freedom Act.
 The data is encrypted during transmission and storage.
 DiliTrust Exec is ISO 27001 certified.

 1: Physical infrastructure: